cpc/hipcl/README.md

 Not yet implemented features:

- * statically sized shared memory works, but dynamic shared memory is not yet implemented
+ * Statically sized shared memory works, but dynamic shared memory is not yet implemented

 ### Host runtime API ###